 The ingredients are simple—rye flour, wheat flour, yeast, water, salt, a sour, and sometimes seeds—it's how they are mixed and in what proportion to each... other, as well as how they are shaped that gives each type a unique character and taste.

 02 of 10

 This bread is surprisingly easy to bake at home.
-It is 100% rye flour and rye berries with some sunflower seeds.
-Fermented with sourdough, it is a real, "Vollkornbrot" bread.
-Loved in northern Europe, especially Germany and Scandinavia, learning how to bake this bread is well worth it for some people.
+It is made with 100 percent rye flour and rye berries with some sunflower seeds and fermented with sourdough.
+Vollkornbrot is loved in northern Europe, especially Germany and Scandinavia.
+Learning how to bake this bread is well worth it for the wholegrain bread lover.

 03 of 10

 If you are looking for a dense, whole-grain loaf, this one is about the closest it comes to tasting like a German bakery bread.
 Based on Peter Reinhart's Whole Grain Bread book, it uses 100 percent whole grains, along with pumpkin, sunflower, and sesame seeds for a dense, moist loaf.

 This weizenmischbrot or light rye bread is made with 45 percent rye flour and 55 percent white flour with an overnight sponge and sourdough starter.
 A strong aroma and pleasant sour taste make this dough traditional.
 Turn it into rolls or a loaf, whichever you prefer.
 You also might like graubrot, a whole-grain light rye bread made with an overnight sponge.Continue to 5 of 10 below.